amckinnell/RubyMineTips/Faster-RubyMine.md

     -Xms2g
     -Xmx2g

-Note: if you run out of memory use `-Xmx4g` to allocate `4g` of JVM memory.

-Essentially you want to give RubyMine a 2GB JVM.
+Essentially you want to give RubyMine a JVM with `2g` of memory.
-If you have an especially large project and you want to run code inspections for the whole project, you may have to increase the maximum memory allocation to 4GB.
+If you have an especially large project and you want to run code inspections for the whole project, you may have to increase the maximum memory allocation by using `-Xmx4g`.

 **Don't Index All Project Directories**